GHØSTKID gave me a feeling I hadn’t had for a long time and it’s a feeling I had really missed”

 How did things start piecing together for you and this project?

 “Everything started for around the time Eskimo released ‘Rehab’.
-That’s when I really discovered that it didn’t feel comfortable for me to represented and play that music.
-From that point I realised I really had to go and do something on my own.
-I had planned it for a while really because I wanted to have something besides Eskimo, but this is where I really got the motivation to start.
-I picked up a guitar and then what started out as meaning to just be a bit of relief and more like a hobby turned into something I had really missed for a long time.
+That’s when I really discovered that it didn’t feel comfortable for me to represent and play that music.
+From that point, I realised I really had to go and do something on my own.
+I had planned it for a while, really, because I wanted to have something besides Eskimo, but this is where I really got the motivation to start.
+I picked up a guitar, and then what started out as meaning to just be a bit of relief and more like a hobby turned into something I had really missed for a long time.
 That’s when I wanted to release these songs and play them live.

 It takes an awful lot, especially when you’ve been doing something for so long, to make a jump like that.
 Being brave enough to do it before you burn out is something to be celebrated…

 “Exactly.
 There was a huge relief when I was able to talk about it with the guys.
 You have it in your head the whole time and when you’ve been playing music together for ten years, there are a lot of struggles along the way.
 But when I looked at ‘Rehab’ I knew that it wasn’t the thing that I wanted to present.
 I was so unhappy, to be fair, but of course, you’re thinking about how you can pay your bills and how do you start again from zero and all that stuff.
 But what is the price for having fame, which is a word I hate?
 I started making music to have a home, and this wasn’t my home anymore.
 This was a different house that I was living in.”

 So what do feel like your core intention is for GHØSTKID?

 “It’s just a case of speaking my mind.
 It was a really subtle writing process putting this album together.
 I was writing stuff, even just down to the instrumental, from just relief.
 The album is a really personal piece where I just put a lot of my thoughts and emotions in.
 I was writing but also understanding what I was putting into it.